vijaybioinfo/DICE_Lung/Heritability/cTWAS/README.md

 **This repo**

-The codes in this repo wraps native cTWAS (multi-group) functions to permit streamlined processing inputs for the following steps:
+The codes in this repo wrap native cTWAS (multi-group) functions for a streamlined processing of inputs for the following steps:

 1) GWAS study harmonisation with LD panels.
 2) Harmonisation of molecular QTL prediction models with GWAS studies and LD panels.